Observatorio-de-Matematica/number-checking-meets-Maxima/README.md

 # number-checking-references
-Some info to start with number checkers
+Some info to start with number checkers.
+Also, i wanna try the Maxima implementations, and eventually develope something nice.

 # Superseeker (N. J. A. Sloane)
 https://oeis.org/ol_source.txt